OlivierLD/raspberry-coffee/java-python/Java-TCP-Python/README.md

 $ python src/main/python/simple_tcp_client.py --port:7001
 ```
 This is an interactive client.
 Enter (in the terminal) "`faster`" or "`slower`", to change the string production rate.

+## Pros and Cons

+### Pros
+- TCP is language agnostic
+- TCP is a _connected_ protocol
+- If Python is doing the job, let it do the job
+  - The breakout board provider usually provides the (Python) code that allows to put it to work
+- Writing the Java driver implies mimicking what Python is doing.
+Talking to Python is a way to avoid this kind of duplication.

+### Cons
+- We need to agree of the payload (JSON is indeed an option)
+- Wrapping the Python code into a TCP server is not trivial, but the structure of such code can be done generically.

+### Conclusion ?
+Sounds like a good option.

 ---